joshtopher/PiM/README.md

 # Updates
 - Added basic bot commands for server management.
-- Looking for data to train sentiment analysis for discord messages.
+- Looking for data to test performance for discord messages.
 - Using Twitter sentiment data as temporary solution.

 # Citations